awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 venueseats integer not null default '1000');
 ```

 As with the previous example, assume that the VENUESEATS column has no corresponding values in the source file\.
-The following COPY statement will successfully load the table, including the predefined IDENTITY data values instead of autogenerating those values:
+The following COPY statement successfully loads the table, including the predefined IDENTITY data values instead of autogenerating those values:

 ```
 copy venue(venueid, venuename, venuecity, venuestate)